Sommus-Project/omega/README.md

 # OMEGA

-Omega is a Node.js application framework for building Web based applications.
+Omega is a Node.js application framework for building Web based applications and REST APIs.

 > Since it is a Node.js framework you will need to install Node.js to use it.